Seagate/cortx-motr/doc/dev/ldrr2/usecases/motr_r2_design.md

    - e.g In above figure Storage Set 1 and 2 are shown connected at network layer
 1. **IOs will be confined to Storage Set.**
    - Data will only be striped across nodes in a Storage Set.
-1. Any node in cluster can server S3 request for any storage set.
+1. Any node in cluster can serve S3 request for any storage set.
-   - e.g In above figure Node 1 from Storage Set 1 can server read request for object stored in Storage Set 2
+   - e.g In above figure Node 1 from Storage Set 1 can serve read request for object stored in Storage Set 2

 Note that any change in the above assumption will have implications on design.